nabeel-oz/qlik-py-tools/README.md

 ## Installation

-For installing this SSE on a machine without Internet access, use the instructions [here](offline-install/README.md).
+This installation requires Internet access.
+To install this SSE on a machine without Internet access refer to the [offline installation guide](offline-install/).

 1. Get Python from [here](https://www.python.org/downloads/release/python-368/).
 Make sure you get the 64 bit version.
 Remember to select the option to add Python to your PATH environment variable.